c6c7/rust/src/doc/rustc/src/platform-support/fuchsia.md

 An alternative to the first workflow is to target Fuchsia by using `rustc` built from source.

-Before building Rust for Fuchsia, you'll need a clang toolchain that supports Fuchsia as well.
-A recent version (14+) of clang should be sufficient to compile Rust for Fuchsia.
+Before building Rust for Fuchsia, you'll need the following installed:

+ - Recent version of the clang toolchain (14+).
+ - Recent version of [ninja](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) (v1+)

 x86-64 and AArch64 Fuchsia targets can be enabled using the following configuration in `config.toml`: